-VCE VET Cert II Dance (First year), Cert III Dance (second year) - 2 Years CUA20113
+VET VCE VET Cert II Dance (First year) CUA20120

 CUA20113 Certificate III in Dance is a preparatory qualification that allows learners to develop basic technical skills and knowledge to prepare for work in the live performance industry.

 The VCE VET Dance program aims to provide participants with the knowledge, skills, and competency that will enhance their training and employment prospects in the live performance industry; and enable participants to gain a recognised credential and to make an informed choice of vocation or career path.